browndeer/lolcode-spec/v1.450/lolcode-spec.md

 I HAS A x ITZ LOTZ A NUMBRS AN THAR IZ 20
 IN x'Z 5 PUT 6         BTW assign array element 5 the value 6
-IN x'Z n PUT y         BTW assign array element n the value y
+IN x'Z n PUT y         BTW assign array element n the value y VISIBLE x'Z 5          BTW prints of element 5 (the value 6)
 ```

-Assignment between arrays of the same size (and type) is allowed.
+Assignment between arrays makes a copy of the right hand-side.
 For
 example,

 ```
 I HAS A x ITZ LOTZ A NUMBRS AN THAR IZ 20
-I HAS A y ITZ LOTZ A NUMBRS AN THAR IZ 20 x R y      BTW assign all elements of y to x
+I HAS A y ITZ LOTZ A NUMBRS AN THAR IZ 10 x R y      BTW assign all elements of y to x
 ```